 Nasal, mouth, and throat dryness are also another common issues that CPAP users often experience when using a machine for the first time.
 If dryness and irritation is an issue, you may want to consider switching to a machine that has a humidifier.
 This lubricates your nasal passages and helps to prevent them from drying out.

-Most newer CPAP machines come with a heated moisture adding feature that can be adjusted to a level of humidity that makes your experience a more comfortable one.
+Most newer CPAP machines come with a heated moisture adding a feature that can be adjusted to a level of humidity that makes your experience a more comfortable one.
 If you have an older machine, you may be able to add a heated humidifier to the air stream.

 Alternatives to the CPAP for those who can’t tolerate